vscandeira/go_server_studies/README.md

 # GO - Studies on servers
 Repository with codes produced during studies on making servers using GO language.
+More on that in a near future.